 Invest in cybersecurity tools, including firewalls, antivirus software, and intrusion detection systems, to protect your virtual law firm from cyber threats.
 1 in 4 lawyers (25%) report that their firms experienced a security breach in an ABA survey conducted in 2021.
 It’s essential to protect your firm against these threats.

-Use password management software like LastPass or 1Password to securely store and manage passwords for online accounts.
+Use password management software like LastPass or 1Password to store and manage passwords for online accounts securely.

 Employ a VPN to encrypt internet traffic and enhance security when working remotely or using public Wi-Fi networks.